What is a ‘community’?

 Examples of community involvement in health

-These approaches involve strengthening communities, so that they can improve their own health – or factors that affect their health.
-Community development often focuses on equality and inclusion, by promoting the voice of those communities who are less often heard.
+These approaches involve supporting communities to build on their strengths so that they can improve the local health outcomes that matter most to them or improve the factors that affect their health.
+Community development often focuses on equality and inclusion, by promoting the voice of those communities that are less often heard.

-- Asset-based models that focus on a community’s capabilities rather than its needs.
-The Health Foundation has detailed some case studies including Forever Manchester, which employs trained ‘community builders’ to support people to take community action at neighbourhood and street level.
+Asset-based models that focus on a community’s capabilities rather than its needs.
+The Health Foundation has detailed some case studies including Forever Manchester, where trained ‘community builders’ support people to take community action at neighbourhood and street level.

-- Strengthening social relationships, through setting up structures that support existing networks, or by establishing new ones.
+Strengthening social relationships through setting up structures that support existing networks or by establishing new ones.
 Recovery communities, for example, support the development of relationships between people with a history of drug or alcohol misuse.
-Another example is time-banking, which enables people to earn ‘time credits’ by providing a service, and exchange these for a different service – which has knock-on effects on strengthening social networks.
+Another example is time-banking, which enables people to earn ‘time credits’ by providing a service, and exchange these for a different service, which has knock-on effects on strengthening social networks.

-- Volunteering, for health and care services or beyond, supports individuals within a community to develop a wide range of skills.Volunteer roles range widely from specific roles in health and social care to befriending and other forms of peer support.
-Often those communities that would benefit most from volunteering are the ones that need more support to do so.
+Volunteering, for health and care services and beyond, supports individuals within a community to develop a wide range of skills.Volunteer roles range widely from specific roles in health and social care to befriending and other forms of peer support.
+Often those communities that would benefit most from becoming volunteers are the ones that need more support to do so.

 These approaches give communities greater control over the commissioning of services they receive – both health and care services and other services that affect their health.
 It can mean community involvement in, or leadership of, any or all stages of service planning, from identifying needs to implementing and evaluating services.